dmoisset/s5/rules/environment.md

 ### Radiation Sickness

 Exposure to radiation may leave longer term sequels, with symptoms like nausea, vomiting, and loss of hair.
-This “radiation sickness” is not contagious and can be treated.
-Radiation sickness is contracted as described in the “Radiation exposure” section.
+This "radiation sickness" is not contagious and can be treated.
+Radiation sickness is contracted as described in the "Radiation exposure" section.

 A creature that contracts radiation sickness gains the poisoned condition and a level of fatigue.
 Those conditions can not be removed by the usual means, and the only way to lose them is being cured of the radiation sickness.